 A missing family member is one of the worst situations a family can face.
-Though death is painful, family members are at least able to experience some closure as they witness the dead body of their loved one.
+Though death is painful, family members are at least able to experience some closure.
 If your loved one is missing and is given the status “presumed dead”, the family members will not have closure as they do not know whether their loved one is dead or alive.
 This lack of emotional closure can cause great mental suffering to the family members.
-In Singapore, a presumption of death certificate can be filed with the court after the person has disappeared for more than 7 years, but the approval is not always granted.
+In Singapore, a presumption of death certificate can be filed with the court after the person has disappeared for more than seven years, but the approval is not always granted.
 Below are some real-life situations:

 - An elderly man left home on 28th June 1987 and disappeared.
 In November 2012, his wife finally decided to apply to the court, declare that her husband dead, and transfer the family property to her two sons.

 - A 44-year-old manager left home for business in his new car on 14th May 2002.
 He did not return home.
 No one has ever seen him since.
 His wife, who was originally a home-maker, had to work to raise the family of two young children, and pay the mortgage.
 On 20th July 2011, she decided to close the chapter and apply to court for a presumption of death certificate for her husband.
 This will allow her to sell the house (which is owned jointly with her husband) and downgrade to a smaller flat to ease her finances.

 - In Jan 2003, a Singapore Navy ship collided with a commercial container vessel.
 That tragedy resulted in the deaths of four Navy crew members.
 Of the four, 24-year-old Sgt Mary’s (not her real name) body was never found.
 She was the main breadwinner for her elderly parents.
 Her parents waited for more than a year for the presumption of death certificate to be issued.
 During the wait, the parents were in a dire financial situation, as they could not gain access to their daughter’s bank account and life policy.